foonull/HaloMD/README.md

 HaloMD is a fairly ambitious project.
 It notably shows off:

 - Querying info from Halo game servers
-- Writing a keygen (although not necessary) by analyzing Halo's code
-- Altering Halo map file and blam data
-- Adding support for adding/updating mods, with delta binary patches
+- Implementing support for adding versioned mods via a database, and updating them with delta binary patches
-- Adding support for adding extensions/plug-ins; a way to change the game at run-time
+- Extending the game with extensions, which is a way of changing the game at run-time
-- Writing a master server replacement by sniffing packets
+- Writing a master server replacement from our packet sniffing research
-- Integrating a XMPP chat-room client
+- Integrating a XMPP chat-room client for folk to get together & play

 Most source code files unless noted otherwise are under BSD 2-clause license.
 Check the source code file in question to verify its license.